-We provide a compressed tar file containing 64-bit executables and several configuration files.
-Stradwin uses wxWidgets for its user interface, OpenGL for graphics and libv4l2 for video acquisition.
-These are all installed by default on recent Linux distributions, though you might need to add some by hand (e.g. libwxgtk3.0).
+We provide a compressed tar file containing a 64-bit executable and several configuration files.
+Stradwin uses wxWidgets for its user interface, OpenGL for graphics and libv4l for video acquisition.
+Most of the necessary packages are installed by default on recent Linux distributions, though you might need to add some by hand (e.g. libwxgtk3.0).

-The executables have been tested with Ubuntu 12.04.
-They might also work with other Linux distributions.
-If not, please contact us and we will do our best to provide you with executables for your particular distribution.
+The executable has been tested with Ubuntu 14.04.
+It might also work with other Linux distributions.
+If not, please contact us and we will do our best to provide you with an executable for your particular distribution.